josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 the process and can lead to completely new discoveries of new vulnerabilities.

-Also, this expanded the number of people who have now had first hand experience and knowledge of these systems.
+The Voting Village expanded the number of people who have now had first hand experience and knowledge of these systems.
 By Sunday, the people who started hacking on Friday were the experts and they were teaching and helping the new people who just started on Sunday.

 In the village we had a number of technology savvy election officials, who came to hack the very machines they use in their jurisdictions to run elections.
-This was their first opportunity to take a look themselves into the machines--machines they were forced to use and manage, but were prohibited to study--and find answers to their own questions and learn the truth about that equipment.
+This was their first opportunity to take a look themselves into the machines -- machines they were required to use and manage, but were prohibited to study in depth -- and find answers to their own questions and learn more about that equipment.

 ## Next Year